Published on December 10th, 2012 | by Mattress Journal0

 Natural latex mattresses are healthier than those made of synthetic foam, particularly for anyone who suffers from allergies.
 They are created using a process which begins with tapping rubber trees, using a method which allows the tree to continue growing, rather than cutting them down as in the past.
 Rubber trees were originally raised in Brazil, however they are now cultivated in Malaysia, Thailand, Sri Lanka and Indonesia, specifically for this purpose.
 They produce a milky sap which is captured to produce the rubber via methods which are considered eco-friendly.

 There are two main methods used to produce the foam for natural latex mattresses, these are known as Talalay and Dunlop.
 The Dunlop method began to be used in production of rubber in the late 1920’s.
 Here the latex is whipped using a centrifuge, and then poured into large baking molds.
-This is the least expensive method of creating latex; however it does have one drawback.
-Any sediment that remains in the latex after whipping will settle to the bottom of the finished product, making it firmer.
-The Talalay method begins the same as the Dunlop; however after pouring the product into the mold it is then vacuum sealed and flash-frozen.
-The even cell structure created using Talalay commands a higher price than those created using the Dunlop method.
 Aluminum pins may be used to create pierced holes at regular intervals, allowing the mattress to compress easily while providing a comfortable sleeping surface.
+This is the least expensive method of creating latex; however it does have one drawback which is that sediments in the latex can settle.
+The Talalay method begins the same as the Dunlop; however after pouring the product into the mold it is then vacuum sealed and flash-frozen to create a more controlled product.
+Talalay tends to be more expensive, but Dunlop requires fewer additives.
+Both perform similarly in owner satisfaction.

 Synthetic Latex Mattresses